opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/SMA-OpCon-Configuration-Utility.md

         ellipsis) at the end of the field.
     - Browse to the SQL Data directory and click **OK**.
-    - The utility will automatically append
-            \"SystemDB_Backup.bak\" to the path for the file name.
+    - The utility will automatically append "SystemDB_Backup.bak" to the path for the file name.
             Change the file name if desired.
 - **Maintenance Variables Verified**: Select this checkbox (at the bottom of the screen) to verify that all settings are correct on the